prettydiff/share-file-systems/documentation/commands.md

 ### Examples
 1. `node js/application test`
    - Runs all the tests in the test suite.
-1. `node js/application test log`
-   - The log argument turns on verbose logging output with annotations.

 ## test_browser
 Launches the 'service' command as a child process, launches the default browser to execute DOM instructions as intervals of test automation, and then closes the browser upon completion.